DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 * demistify_config_pkg.vhd  file usually does not need to be modified.
 This file is included in project_files.rtl

+  * It contains COMPONENT guest_mist.
+Is not enough to define it once in board_top ?
+AMR: The idea is that you can share the component between boards, instead of having to declare it for each and every board.
+I'm generally porting to TC64v1, TC64v2 and DE10Lite, and I got bored with having to adjust the component three times, and keep them all in sync.

 * firmware

   * config.h (from DeMiSTify/templates/config.h): edit and change definitions accordingly to your core:
     * set to #undef if your core does not use those options
     * If you have the menu working on F12, but no joystick emulation, then make sure you have both CONFIG_JOYKEYS and CONFIG_EXTJOYSTICK defined.
+    *  there's a define in firmware/config.h which chooses whether or not a ROM is required (#undef ROM_REQUIRED)
     * AMR: If you edit config.h  you'll need to do a "make firmware clean" followed by "make firmware" - in the near future I'll push some changes to DeMiSTify to make the firmware get rebuilt when you modify config.h

   * Create inside a file named "overrides.c".